Abdelkader-Kaddour-Brahim/IA-RAG-LLM/README.md

 # IA-RAG-LLM

-AN easy way to create an IA model that answer you questions based on your own huge entreprise documentation.
+AN easy way to create 🔧⚙ an IA model that answer you questions based on your own huge entreprise documentation📋 .

 Facilitate the life of your employees / collegues.